Figuring out international schools in the Netherlands can be quite the task, but we’re here to help.

 First of all, what are international schools?

-International schools in the Netherlands are schools where children who are not native to the Netherlands (usually) study.
-The schools, therefore, have students from a variety of different cultures and nationalities and they provide an international education.
+International schools in the Netherlands are schools where children who aren’t native to the Netherlands (usually) study.
+The schools, therefore, have students from a range of different cultures and nationalities.
+As suggested in the name, these schools provide an international education.

-The schools either have an international curriculum, which is recognized everywhere, or they take up the national curriculum of a different country (for example a British International School would follow a British curriculum).
+The schools either have an international curriculum, which is recognised everywhere, or they take up the national curriculum of a different country (for example a British International School would follow a British curriculum).

 If you’re new to the whole school system in the Netherlands and wondering what we might be yammering on about, then be sure to check our other guide to schools in the Netherlands first.
 Otherwise, this whole thing about international schools in the Netherlands may get a tad confusing if you’re new here. 😉

 How do you qualify for international schools in the Netherlands?

 - A child who was not born into a Dutch family and is planning on staying in the Netherlands for a limited amount of time.

 - A child with Dutch nationality, however, the parents are due to be temporarily stationed abroad for at least two years and will leave within two years.

 How much does it cost to go to an international school in the Netherlands?

-The costs of international schools in the Netherlands?!
-That’s the big scary question that people would rather avoid.
+What are the costs of international schools in the Netherlands?
+That’s the big scary question that many people would rather avoid.

 What is the curriculum in international schools?

-Each school varies, so it’s worth looking up the actual school to see what curriculum they follow.
-However, I will give you a quick low-down on what curriculum and what language is usually used at international schools in the Netherlands.
+This varies between each school, so it’s worth looking up individual schools to see which curriculum they follow.
+However, we’ll give you a quick low-down on the main curriculumns and languages international schools in the Netherlands teach.